 Wall Community Advisory Committees (CACs).
 To help guide the design of noise

-walls in each neighbourhood, nine Committees have been established along the
+walls in each neighbourhood, eight Committees were established along the

 corridor, from Bathurst Street to the Humber River Bridge.
-Each Committee has a
+Each Committee had a

 mix of local residents and community groups.
-The CACs will provide an
+The CACs provided an

 opportunity for local neighbourhoods to help design the look and feel of the